 Xalapa is known as the "Athens of Veracruz" because of the strong cultural influence of its major university, Universidad Veracruzana (the main public university in the State of Veracruz).
 We will explore the city, learn about the history of the area, and meet many of the friendly residents, including our wonderful host club, FF Xalapa!
 This Journey features an optional pre-trip extension from September 2 to 11, in Mexico City and Guatemala.
 View a detailed breakdown of daily activities in the Itinerary section.
 There is also a post-Journey extension to San Miguel de Allende, Mexico, followed by a stop-over in Louisiana, USA with FF Baton Rouge.

-Provided by the Friendship Force club of Xalapa.
+Home Hospitality provided by the Friendship Force club of Xalapa.

 Live With a Local